athmangude/paperkit/Issues/pre-release-issues.md

 - [Closed] in the show case page, under dashboard interface, use tags instead of badges to show status on the orders list
 - [Closed] badges should have a size property with options small, medium, large.
 Default is small.
 Add these options and demonstrate the variants in the documentation page under badges

+##### Layout
+- [Closed] Create a hero unit component.
+It should have a bottom border matching the button border.
+It's also a flex-container with column flex-direction, content center aligned and center justified.
+It does not have any background colors.
+It has a top and bottom padding of 50px and 20 px bottom margin.
+- [Closed] Replace all hero components in the pages with the reusable component
+- [open] Add the hero component documentation to the documentation

 ##### Lists
 - [Closed] list item borders should match those of basic buttons
 - [Closed] remove border on the List component containing list items